almarengo/almarengo.github.io/about.md

 ### More Information

-I have a Master in Environmental Engineer and I love solving problems with data.
+I have a Master Degree in Environmental Engineering and I love solving problems with data.

 ### Contact me